Mig-uel/angular-complete-guide/README.md

 However, why does Angular check all components in the component tree?
 Why not just check the component that triggered the event?
 Why does it perform two checks?

+### Change Detection During Development (ExpressionChangedAfterCheckedError)

+Why do we have duplicated checks in development mode?

+In development mode, Angular performs two checks to ensure that the application is working correctly.
+This is a safety measure to catch any potential issues with change detection.

+The first check is a "dirty check" that checks if the component's state has changed.
+If it has, Angular will update the UI accordingly.

+The second check is a "strict check" that checks if the component's state has changed in a way that could cause issues.
+If it has, Angular will throw an error and notify you about the issue.

+This is a safety measure to catch any potential issues with change detection.
+It is not necessary in production mode, but it is a good practice to keep it in development mode.

 ## Angular Learned Checklist

 ### Components and Templates